benderje26/QuizzingApp341/README.md

 Jason W:

 Jeremiah: I did a good chunk of the backend with the database and made it work with the UI code the rest of the team was working on.
-I also integrated the business logic t oaccess information from the database, and I redid the API for the business logic so that it was more versatile.
+I also integrated the business logic to access information from the database, and I redid the API for the business logic so that it was more versatile.